JuanPabloDiaz/markdownPreviewer/README.md

 - Responsive design: [markdown previewer](https://markdown.jpdiaz.dev) adapts to any screen size, ensuring a consistent and enjoyable experience for all users.
 - Sleek and modern UI: Tailwind CSS provides a beautiful and intuitive user interface.
 - Efficient and performant: Vite.js ensures fast loading times and a smooth experience.
+- Key benefits of using a Markdown previewer:
+  - Instant Visualization between Markdown and HTML syntax.
+  - A great way to learn Markdown
+  - Beginner-friendly
+  - Focus on Content

 ### Built With 🔑